 The fecal-oral route is the most important way for transmission; which seems to be an efficient way to transmit viruses among the waterfowls (the AIV shedding in feces lead to infect the surface and water).
 Additionally, some of the wild migratory aquatic birds could be hunted and transported to live bird markets (LBMs).
-LBMs may elevate the transition, and maintenance circulating of specially zoonose viruse such as AIV [2].
+LBMs may elevate the transition, circulating and maintenance of viruses specially zoonose viruse such as AIV [2].
 The migratory aquatic birds are brought in LBMs daily, and freshly have been slaughtered.